rpsingh2/dlsd/code/8/README.md

 NSGA-II is applied to DTLZ1, DTLZ3, DTLZ5, DTLZ7 with a variety  of configurations.
 Each model is tested with 10, 20 and 40 decisions with 2, 4, 6, and 8 objectives.
 Each permutation of models, the number of decisions and number of objectives are also executed with both Bdom + Cuboid and Cdom as secondary sorting operations.
 20 Runs are executed for each permutation of model.
 After the execution of models, the hypervolume is measured for each optimized solution.

 ## Results
 Each of the results below show an analysis of the hypervolumes generated by NSGA-II given the paramaters under the 'name' column.
 For example 'dtlz1 8 10 bdom' means NSGA-II optimized the model dtlz1 with 8 objectives and 10 decisions.
-Each of the hypervolumes are normalized from 0-1.
+Each of the hypervolumes are normalized by the number of objectives that the model used.
 The higher the number, the better the result.

 ```
 rank ,         name ,    med   ,  iqr